top of page

 If you are concerned about having the highest accuracy tests & results, nope!
 Since food intolerances do not involve the immune system, the tests that are offered are not worthwhile.

-My Nutrition Treatment Plan for Women With Polycystic Ovary Syndrome (PCOS)
+My Nutrition Treatment Plan for Women With PCOS And IBS

 In any assessment with women, I am screening for signs of high androgen levels and high insulin levels.
 If I ever have concerns, I make recommendations for women to discuss their symptoms with their primary care provider since I cannot make any diagnoses as a Registered Dietitian.